joaoantonioverdade/docs/introComputation.md

 ### Chapter 5 - Reducibility

-The primary method for proving thatproblems are computationally unsolvable is the **reducibility**.
+The primary method for proving that problems are computationally unsolvable is the **reducibility**.
 A reduction is a way of converting one problem to another problem in such a way that a solution to the second problem can be used to solve the first problem.

 Reducibility always involves two problems, which we call A and B. If A reduces to B, we can use a solution to B to solve A. So in our example, A is the problem of finding your way around the city and B is the problem of obtaining a map.
 Note that reducibility says nothing about solving A or B alone, but only about the solvability of A in the presence of a solution to B.